-This stark site visualizes the 28,000 Americans who have been killed by police in the last 20 years
+This stark site visualizes the 28,000 Americans who have been killed during police encounters in the last 20 years

 “The uprising came about because of one person and one video, but it’s not about that,” says Kim Albrecht, a Berlin-based designer who works in a transdisciplinary research group at Harvard called Metalab, who worked on the visualization with his colleague Matthew Battles.
 “It’s about something that is much, much larger.
 It is much broader.
 The page that we’ve made is basically a reference to that.
 It’s showcasing that this is a huge thing that is not about this one individual.
 It is, but it is about so much more at the same time.
 [We were] finding a representation for that, and finding a way to make that visible.”

-The list includes people who didn’t die directly at the hands of the police, but who died because of a chain of events caused by the police or while police were present—like Dillan Harris, a 13-year-old boy who was sitting in a stroller in Chicago as his mother waited for a bus when a car fleeing the police jumped over the curb and struck the stroller, dragging Harris down the block and killing him.
+The list includes people who didn’t die directly at the hands of the police, but who died because of a chain of events caused by the police—like Dillan Harris, a 13-year-old boy who was sitting in a stroller in Chicago as his mother waited for a bus when a car fleeing the police jumped over the curb and struck the stroller, dragging Harris down the block and killing him.
 His mother sued the police, who had been told to stop the chase—at times reaching speeds over 60 miles an hour on city streets—because of the danger to pedestrians.
+And it includes people who died while police were present.

 The visualization displays the names by year, with options to sort by age, gender, ethnicity, location, and cause of death.
 By listing each individual, along with details about their story, the project gives meaning to each death.
 Albrecht says that he wanted to take a different approach than most other visualizations of police fatalities.
 “Most of the graphic representations have bar charts over time, where one rectangle represents 100 or 1,000 deaths, or you have a map where the shade of color represents the number of deaths per state,” he says.
 “To me, it felt so wrong to reduce the lives of so many people to a shade of red.
 It feels like completely the wrong approach.
 It made me think, how can we work with that to allow for a look that gives this data more justice.”

-Note: Correction: We’ve updated the headline of this article to reflect that the database includes people who died while police were present, not just who were killed by police.